delegateas/DataModelViewer/Website/.github/instructions/copilot.instructions.md

 ---
 applyTo: '**'
 ---
-Read ai-rules/README.md for instructions on how to use this file.
+Read file at `ai-rules/README.md` for instructions on how to use this file.